 - Starting at the top, build up medium and light values of gray with the Soft or Coarse Fur Brush.

 - Note how the size of the brush will determine the look of the fur of the tail.
 Size your brush accordingly.
 You may need to experiment a bit to get what's right for you.

 - I've started using the Coarse Fur Brush at the top and the Soft Fur Brush at the bottom just to create variations within the look of the fur.

 - Play with other brush textures.
 You'll notice there's more variation in the color of my fox tail now.
 The little spots around the tail were created by using one of the dot-like brushes around the top and sides of the tail.

 - Start to bring lighter gray back into the bottom of the tail.
 Consider how the fur may have highlights within sections of the tail itself.

 - I've decided the upper right contains the darkest shadows and strands of fur.

 - I've also decided to repeat the dark gray on some parts of the sides of the tail.
 Keep layering colors and use photo references if you need to see what animal fur can look like in terms of value.

+The realistic fur brush set for Photoshop is taking form.
 Let's set up our Smudge Tool.

 - Select the Smudge Tool from the Toolbar.